 If you graduated from school, it’s also time to graduate from a student credit card to a regular card.
 Upgrading comes with a few benefits if you know how to do it right.

 Congratulations – you’ve graduated from school.
 Is it time for your student credit card to graduate to a regular one, too?

 It’s not a bad idea to consider, experts say.
-But like everything else in your new financial life, approach this change cautiously and thoughtfully to achieve the best results.
+But like everything else in your new financial life, be sure to approach this change cautiously and thoughtfully to achieve the best results.

-Here’s everything you need to know about graduating from a student card to a regular card while also protecting your credit.
+Here’s everything you need to know about graduating from a student card to a regular rewards credit card while also protecting your credit.

 Graduating from a student card: What you should know

 Whatever you do, don’t start by canceling your student credit card.

 “That’s a mistake,” said Beverly Harzog, consumer finance analyst and credit card expert, in a previous interview.
 “This is your first card.
 You’re young.
 You’ve got a very short credit history at this point, so you don’t want to cut off the only credit you might have.”

 Your student card usage shows potential lenders of all kinds if you pay your bills and how you do so – in full or partially and on time or late.
 It also gives you a credit limit, which, whatever its size, is like the first step on a flight of stairs; if you cancel it, the next card issuer is not likely to begin at the second step but rather start back again at the first.

 If you close your student credit card, and “that’s the only form of credit that you have,” said Lewis Goldman, chief marketing officer at LendKey Technologies, in a previous interview, “you’re not proving, at this current moment, that you can pay somebody back.”